Hotcakes (album): Songs

+"Think I'm Gonna Have a Baby" is another domestically oriented song in which Simon celebrates the joy of anticipating having a baby.

+Simon said that "Just Not True" is about herself.
+She said "'You stick with me when I wish you'd gone.'
+I've had that experience.
+I've wanted to obliterate somebody from my thoughts and the more I try to do it the more obvious it becomes I can't.
+In this case it's about trying to pretend a certain dark side of my own nature is not there and it creeps up from behind and is shouting in my ears."

+Simon wrote "Forever My Love" together with Taylor.
+She said "I wrote the music first and James wrote the lyric just before I recorded it.
+He doesn't sing on that track.
+He played on most of the cuts on the album.
+His guitar is a nice feature on the album.
+He has such a special style.
+He doesn't sound like anyone else."

 Commercial performance

 Shortly after its release, Hotcakes was certified Gold by the RIAA, for sales "of one million dollars at manufacturer's level" in the United States.
 Elektra chose to release two other very prominent albums at the same time: Bob Dylan's Planet Waves and Joni Mitchell's Court and Spark.
 This decision very likely hurt sales of Hotcakes, and Simon was consequently angry with her label.
 Planet Waves hit No. 1 on the Billboard 200, Court and Spark hit No. 2, and Hotcakes peaked at No. 3.
 However, Hotcakes remained on the chart much longer than Planet Waves, and sold many more copies.

 Reception

 Jon Landau, writing in Rolling Stone, stated Simon's ..."Hotcakes is playful-sounding with some serious overtones — a balance that best suits her for the time being."
 He also stated that "'Think I'm Gonna Have a Baby,' 'Forever My Love' and especially 'Haven't Got Time for the Pain' are substantial songs and performances, superior to almost everything else she has so far recorded."

-Robert Christgau, writing in Creem, said, "You're So Vain" left a nice afterglow--as Ellen Willis says, it proves that rock and roll is so democratic that even a rich person can make a great single.
+Robert Christgau, writing in Creem, said, "You're So Vain" left a nice afterglow—as Ellen Willis says, it proves that rock and roll is so democratic that even a rich person can make a great single.
 But except for the startling "Mockingbird" (buy the forty-five if you must) the album's most interesting moment occurs when Simon whistles.

 William Ruhlmann's more recent review for AllMusic rated the album 4 out of 5 stars.
-Ruhlmann wrote, "Misfit", in which a wife implores her carousing husband to come home, and "Think I'm Gonna Have A Baby," which celebrated the joys of same, Hotcakes was "an autobiographical concept album that defined domestic bliss at a time when Simon's listeners also were catching their breath and turning inward."
+Ruhlmann said that "Hotcakes was an autobiographical concept album that defined domestic bliss at a time when Simon's listeners also were catching their breath and turning inward."